-Following are definitions of key terms referring to water quality standards and goals noted on the adjacent data table.
+The following are definitions of key terms referring to standards and goals of water quality noted on the data table

 Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.